The Central Valley Hispanic Chamber of Commerce held its first bilingual job fair.

 Employers sought to hire positions ranging from insurance agents to registered nurses, welders and customer service workers.
 A lot of businesses continue to realize they’re missing out on customers who want their products and services but speak only Spanish, Schweininger said.

 Kristie Olson, human resources director for Boyett Petroleum, agreed.
-At its Cruisers gas stations and convenience stores, she said, there’s been an uptick in customers who speak only Spanish, and consequently a need for quality customer-service representatives who can help them.
+At its Cruisers gas stations and convenience stores, she said, there’s been an uptick in customers who speak only Spanish, and consequently a need for quality customer service representatives who can help them.

 Turlock resident Maria Villapudua, attending the job fair to seek office/administrative work, is a native Spanish speaker.
 She said her bilingual proficiency has been a plus throughout her job history.
-“There’s people that come in that don’t know how to speak English and they don’t feel comfortable in even asking a question because they think we’re not gonna understand,” she said, “and that’s where I bring up my Spanish.”
+“There are people that come in that don’t know how to speak English and they don’t feel comfortable in even asking a question because they think we’re not gonna understand,” she said, “and that’s where I bring up my Spanish.”

 Within 20 minutes of the fair opening, between 30 and 40 attendees already had arrived, Schweininger said.
 The free event also offered resume critiques and a workshop on interview preparation.